JDGoldman/WebFormsWithBlazor/README.md

 https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/overview?view=aspnetcore-3.1

+##Project Setup

-**Setup**: The premise of this application is that you already have an old, Web Forms Forms Authentication application setup, so you shouldn't need to create a new db.
+The premise of this application is that you already have an old, Web Forms Forms Authentication application setup, so you shouldn't need to create a new db.
 You can just use your existing db.
 No changes are made to your db by this application.
 However, if you want to create a test aspnetdb, please follow these steps: